elfmz/far2l/testing/README.md

+## How to run tests
-To run tests run far2l-smoke-run.sh specifying path to far2l which was built by cmake configured with -DTESTING=Yes
+To run tests execute ./far2l-smoke-run.sh with argument - path to far2l which was built by cmake configured with -DTESTING=Yes
 Example: `./far2l-smoke-run.sh ../../far2l.build/install/far2l`
-Note: if provided far2l built without testing support this will just stuck.. for now.
+Note: if provided far2l built without testing support this will stuck for a while a fail then.

+## How to write tests
-Actual tests written in JS and located under test directory.
-They can use following predefined functions to perform actions:
+Actual tests written in JS and located under tests directory.
+They can use predefined functions described below to perform some actions.
+Add your test as .js file with numbered name prefix, that number defines execution order as tests executed in alphabetical order.
+In general test must:
+ * optionally do some preparations, like create some files needed for tests if any etc
+ * start far2l using `StartApp()` function.
+Its recommended to start far2l with unique profile derived from WorkDir() using -u parameter.
+ * wait for far2l startup by checking output of left panel title and help (as on clean profile it always shows help on start)
+ * perform some interactive actions with far2l by sending key presses and checking presence of some expected strings
+ * validate results if need
+ * send close command to far2l, e.g. by pressing F10 using TypeFKey(10) and wait its shutdown by ExpectAppExit

+Note that by default many functions that performs validations, like ExpectString, ExpectAppExit etc aborts execution in case of unexpected results.
+This can be changed by BeCalm() function (see below) if need.
+But typically its behavior you exactly want.

+## Functions list goes below

 ---------------------------------------------------------